Allan O. Hunter: Career after Congress

+Fannie Mae

 In January 1970, Hunter was chosen by then-President Richard Nixon to become the chairman of the Federal National Mortgage Association, the nation's largest provider of housing finance.
 In 1978, tension started to rise between Hunter and Secretary of Housing and Urban Development Patricia Roberts Harris.
 Harris specifically felt that the organization was too concerned about making money and "too unconcerned with stimulating mortgage lending for low-income housing in the cities."
 Hunter's resignation was being called for by the Carter White House and by the directors of the company's board.
-In November 1977, a vote for Hunter's resignation failed by an 8-6 margin.
+In November 1977, a vote for Hunter's resignation failed by an 8–6 margin.

+Retirement

 Hunter was eventually replaced by David O. Maxwell as Fannie Mae's chairman and president in 1981.
 After Maxwell left a $7.56 million yearly salary with Fannie Mae and retired with a $19.6 million pension, Hunter said, "Executive compensation at Fannie Mae has run amok."
 Hunter himself retired with a $80,000 pension in 1981, and said that he believed that the CEOs of government-backed corporations shouldn't make the million-dollar salaries found in the private sector.
 Hunter also said in an interview, "I don't think it's justified by any rational standard."

+Death

 Hunter died on May 2, 1995, in a hospital in Bethesda, Maryland, after a heart attack.